1cbyc/1cbyc-web-scraper/README.md

 - Can handle pagination
 - can store scraped data in an SQLite db (adding support for more soon)
 - can mimic a web browser by setting custom headers
+- (not to be a brag but) i added a way to classify the scraped data as individual texts
 - **_adding more features soon_**

 ## For Installation